 Among the best things to do in Tuscany in May, I recommend:

-A day trip to San Gimignano and the Chianti area, to see the famous Tuscan rolling hills and taste some its famous food and wine
+A trip to stunning Val D’Orcia and the lovely towns of Montepulciano and Monticchiello, to see the famous Tuscan rolling hills and taste some its famous food and wine

 A visit to Assisi and Orvieto, in stunning Umbria